Double Trouble (1967 film)

 Double Trouble is a 1967 American musical film starring Elvis Presley.
 The comedic plot concerns an American singer who crosses paths with criminals in Europe.
 The movie was #58 on the year-end list of the top-grossing films of 1967.
-Released on April 5, 1967, the film, Presley's twenty-fourth, was actually filmed before his twenty-third film, Easy Come, Easy Go, which was released two weeks prior on March 22, 1967.
+It was Presley's twenty-fourth movie, but was actually filmed before his twenty-third film, Easy Come, Easy Go, which was released earlier in the year on March 22, 1967.

 Plot

 When singer Guy Lambert and his entourage travel from Swinging London to Antwerp on a tour, he is followed by Jill Conway, a beautiful but unworldly heiress, and Claire Dunham, a sexy, sophisticated socialite.
 Complicating matters are a pair of ineptly comical jewel thieves who have hidden smuggled diamonds in Jill's luggage, a trio of bumbling Clouseau-like Flemish detectives, and a mysterious murderer who seems bent on killing Jill.